ccswbs/UoGd7-Training/basicbeginner.md

 ![Filter and edit content options displayed](images/filterandedit.png)

 ## Adding Users to the Website
+**/!\ Note**: The ability to add users to a website is restricted to Site Owners / Web Managers.

 To simplify the process in adding users to a website, we suggest that you ask the user to attempt to login to the site.
 Through doing this, the user is added into the system as a user of the website.
-Once this is done, the permission roles ca be easiy set.
+Once this is done, the permission roles can be easily set.

 **/!\ Note**: If you already know the Central Login-ID and email address, or the user is not U of G authenticated, accounts can be set-up without having the user attempt the initial login.